 If your dryer is producing heat, but clothes aren't drying quickly, the most likely problem is the vent.
-Pro-X cleans clogged dryer vents anywhere in and around Oklahoma City.
+We're your source for professional dryer duct cleaning.

-Optional Upgrade: Add New Flexible Dryer-to-Wall Connecting Duct for $10
+Optional Upgrade: Add a New Flexible Dryer-to-Wall Connecting Duct for $10

 (Cut to fit and Installed)